fernandofc/gasp/README.md

 ### Why use "gasp.js"?

 - Pageviews are sent automatically;
-- Event occurrences are sent according to the attributes entered in the html file
+- Event occurrences are sent according to the attributes entered in the html file;
-- Scrolling height change occurrences are automatically sent as events (in percentage and quadrant)
+- Scrolling height change occurrences are automatically sent as events (in percentage and quadrant);

 ----------